mr2893/ProMol-6.0/readme.txt

 5.3-r367 by the SBEVSL team, see the User's Guide Thursday, 31 July 2014 -- HJB

+6.0 by Mariah Robertson
+Tuesday, 3 August 2021

 Special Thanks to the following for their contributions to ProMOL:
 Laura Grell, Chris Parkin, T.J.
 Esposito, C. Wischmeyer